20 highlights from this year's road trip in France

 15. The craziest museum – Le Musée du Champignons

-One place that required some persuasion from the family to visit was the mushroom museum Le Musée du Champignon.
-Here in a large cave in the Loire Valley, you'll learn all about mushrooms and mushroom cultivation and you'll even get to take home your own mushroom farm (if you're a child).
-Here you can get a feel for how a commercial mushroom farm works and see 250 different mushrooms being grown.
-I thought it was super interesting, but the interest varied in the family…
+One spot that required a bit of persuasion from the family was the Mushroom Museum, Le Musée du Champignon.
+Set in a large cave in the Loire Valley, the museum teaches you everything about mushrooms and mushroom cultivation—and if you’re a child, you even get to take home your own little mushroom farm.
+You can see how a commercial mushroom farm operates and watch XNUMX different varieties being grown.
+I found it absolutely fascinating—though interest levels varied across the family…

 16. Most mysterious place – Carnac rocks in Brittany